 if, within 60 Days of the date a decision by the Commission to recommend approval of the proposed modification is notified to the Council, a member State of the Council notifies the Secretary-General that it disagrees with the decision, the procedure in paragraph 4(b) – (d) of this Regulation shall apply immediately;

-if, within 60 Days of the date a decision by the Commission to recommend disapproval of the proposed modification is notified to the Council, a member State of the Council notifies the Secretary-General that it disagrees with the decision, the Council shall decide whether to request the Commission to reconsider its decision, and if making such a request, shall provide the Commission with the Council’s reasons for doing so;
+if, within 60 Days of the date a decision by the Commission to recommend disapproval of the proposed modification is notified to the Council, a member State of the Council notifies the Secretary-General that it disagrees with the decision, the Council shall decide whether to request the Commission to reconsider its recommendation, and if making such a request, shall provide the Commission with the Council’s reasons for doing so;

-the Commission shall notify the Council of its decision in response to any request under paragraph 5(c) within 60 Days of the request, following which the Council shall decide how to proceed.
+the Commission shall notify the Council of its reconsidered recommendation in response to any request under paragraph 5(c) within 60 Days of the request, following which the Council shall decide whether to approve or disapprove the proposed modification.

 6. Notwithstanding paragraph 2, the Secretary-General and the Contractor may agree changes to the Plan of Work to correct minor omissions, errors or other such defects, as follows: